Basil-Tech-star/SA-3-WK-3-CODE---CHALLENGE/README.md

    details with the new movie's details.
 Note that you may have to make an additional GET request to access the movie's details.

+### LICENSE
+This content of this site is licensed under the MIT license Copyright (c) 2024 Basil Wabuke